 Homeschool Records: Souvenirs of Your Homeschool Journey

 Just like your banking records, there are certain papers that are useful for you to stash away for the future, whether for a school official, or for your children, or for you to reminisce!
 It is helpful to put together a portfolio each year, even if you choose a testing option to verify progress to school officials (if you are in a testing state).
 While various states may have specific legal requirements regarding what records to keep and how or when to submit them, here are some general guidelines from a practical perspective.
+(For legal information, please contact your state homeschool organization or HSLDA.)

 It is wise to keep the records and samples of your child’s work in all subjects from the current year and at least one or two years back (3-5 years for records required by your state statute).
 These samples should be from various times of the year, to show progress in each subject—for example, a math workbook or notebook page from September, January and May and a writing sample from September and May, or a photo of a science project.
 If your state law requires you to teach specific subjects, you’ll want to keep some sort of documentation that those were covered; your lesson planning book or daily log could usually satisfy this need.
 (Later, during high school, you will want to keep these for all four years.)